 The most important thing you need to know about New Bern is that Pepsi Cola was invented here in 1898 by pharmacist Caleb Bradham; the building still exists where it was made.

 The most important site to visit in the Coastal Plain area is Governor Tryon's palace.
 New Bern was the capital city during the colonial era, and Governor Tryon was its steward.
 The original house burned down but was painstakingly reconstructed during the 1950's.
 The mansion is great, and you will learn a lot about the history of the area.
 The real treat for nature lovers is that the house sits in the middle of a 13-acre garden complex.

 There are plenty of options here for drinking and dining as well.
 If you want to pass for a local, have a drink or two at Harvey's Mansion.
 The Mansion is actually an inn, and the bar is located in the basement.
 It's relaxed, cozy and happens to be where the locals all hang out.
 The inn is nice too!

 For something a little unusual with dinner, go to Captain Ratty's Seafood Restaurant and Steakhouse.
 The food is excellent, and they are known for their Surf and Turf.
 Be sure to request rooftop dining.
 You'll get a great meal with an outstanding view!

-Apartment List has released North Carolina's results from the first annual Apartment List Renter Satisfaction Survey.
-The survey, which drew on responses from over 18,000 renters, provides new insights into what states and cities must do to meet the needs of the 105 million American renters nationwide.
+Apartment List has released results for North Carolina from the second annual Apartment List Renter Satisfaction Survey.
+The survey, which drew on responses from over 30,000 renters, provides insight into what states and cities must do to meet the needs of the 105 million American renters nationwide.